BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/master-cloud-agreement.md

 rejected by Miro; any of these documents are for administrative purposes only and have no legal effect.

-17.7. _Waivers and Severabilit_ y.
+17.7. _Waivers and Severability_.
 A waiver of any right or remedy must be signed by the waiving party’s authorized representative in order to be effective and cannot be implied from conduct and shall not be deemed a waiver of any subsequent right or remedy.
 Any delay or failure to exercise any right